Tootsie Pop

-A Tootsie Pop (known as Tutsi Chupa Pop in Latin America) is a hard candy lollipop filled with the chocolate-flavored chewy Tootsie Roll candy.
+A Tootsie Pop (known as Tutsi Chupa Pop in Latin America) is a hard candy lollipop filled with a chocolate-flavored chewy Tootsie Roll candy.
 They were invented in 1931 by an employee of The Sweets Company of America.
 Tootsie Rolls had themselves been invented in 1896 by Leo Hirschfield.
 The company changed its name to Tootsie Roll Industries in 1969.

 The candy made its debut in 1931 and since then various flavors have been introduced.
-The idea came to be when a man who worked at The Sweets Company of America licked his daughter's lollipop at the same time she was chewing his Tootsie Roll.
+The idea came to be when a man who worked at The Sweets Company of America licked his daughter's lollipop at the same time he was chewing his Tootsie Roll.
 He loved the idea and pitched it to everyone at the next snack ideas meeting.

 In 2002, 60 million Tootsie Rolls and 20 million Tootsie Pops were produced every day.